-What is the T-Zone?
+What Is the T-Zone?

 What Is My Skin Type?

-The T-zone is known for producing more oil than the rest of the face, but if you have dry skin, this could be a good thing.
-How your forehead acne forms (and more importantly, how to treat it) is largely dependent on your skin type.
+The T-zone is known for having more oil than the rest of the face, but if you have dry skin, this could be a good thing.
+How your forehead acne forms (and more importantly, how you get rid of it) is largely dependent on your skin type ✔️.

-Could My Hair Care Products Be Causing My Forehead Acne?
+Could My Hair Products Be Causing Acne?